-This article examines the ways in which coca-leaf acquired an important symbolic value in forging a counter-hegemonic discourse that wove together various strands of class and cultural identity struggles in the Chapare province, Bolivia.
-The second line of enquiry that runs throughout this article deals with the conflicts that arose when the coca union mutated into a governing political party.
-Now that the coca grower's leader, Evo Morales, is President of the Republic he is obliged by the international community to reduce the amount of land under coca cultivation.
+This article examines the ways in which coca-leaf acquired an important symbolic value in forging a counter-hegemonic discourse that wove together various strands of class and cultural identity struggles in the Chapare province, the conflicts that arose when the coca union mutated into a governing political party.
+Now that the coca grower's leader, Evo Morales, is President of the land under coca cultivation.
 To do this President Morales has had to rhetorically pull coca leaf apart from Andean tradition.
 This presents a challenge to the integrity of indigenous-peasant based movements in the Chapare because it brings attention to their constructed nature and thus questions the authenticity of the 'originario' identity.